 1 splash freshly squeezed lime juice

 Gather the ingredients.

-In a cocktail shaker filled with ice, pour the sake, orange liqueur, cranberry juice, and lime juice.
+In a cocktail shaker, pour the sake, triple sec, cranberry juice, lime juice, and bitters.
+Fill with ice.

 - All sake is not created the same.
 There are various grades and styles of sake to explore and the selection is almost as complicated as choosing vodka.
 Even a brand like Gekkeikan offers a variety of expressions, so try this cocktail with a few different sakes to discover which you enjoy most.

 - If you're going to replace Cointreau with another orange liqueur, ensure it's equal in quality to the premium triple sec.
 You might want to avoid brandy-based options like Grand Marnier because it can be too heavy for this particular drink.

 - For a splash of fresh lime, simply squeeze the juice from a lime wedge directly into your shaker.